Carbene: α-Elimination

 It remains uncertain which (if any) of such metallated reagents form truly free carbenes, instead of a reactive metal-carbene complex.
 Nevertheless, reactions with such metallocarbenes generally give the same organic products as with other carbene sources.

 Small-molecule extrusion

 Separately, carbenes can be produced from an extrusion reaction with a large free energy change.
-Diazirines and epoxides photolyze with a tremendous release in ring strain to carbenes, the former to inert nitrogen gas.
+Diazirines and epoxides photolyze to carbenes in a tremendous release of ring strain, the former with nitrogen gas coproduct.
 Epoxides typically give reactive carbonyl wastes, and asymmetric epoxides can potentially form two different carbenes.
 Typically, the C-O bond with lesser fractional bond order (fewer double-bond resonance structures) breaks.
 For example, when one substituent is alkyl and another aryl, the aryl-substituted carbon is usually released as a carbene fragment.